 The use of assistive/adaptive technology can be a necessary tool for accessing and engaging with class materials.
 In the first year of the Landmark College experience, faculty introduce students to a variety of technology tools based on their learning profiles and level of curriculum.

 These tools (such as text readers, graphic organizers, and speech-to-text software) enable students to participate actively in the learning process without the obstacles caused by difficulties with decoding, comprehension, working memory, and inattention.
 These technology tools can help students improve reading and writing fluency, comprehension, organization, and retention of information.

 Students in Strategic Transition Entry Point (STEP) and Language Intensive Curriculum (LIC) programs receive direct technology instruction during class time.
-Credit students are encouraged to make appointments with an Educational Technology specialist located in the DCAS to receive one on one instruction.
+Credit students are encouraged to make appointments with an Educational Technology specialist in the Drake Center to receive one-on-one instruction.

-Career Connections is here to help students take the next step towards their career, whether securing an internship, discussing a transfer plan, or researching academic fields of study and future career paths that will maximize their strengths and skills.
+Career Connections helps students take the next step toward their career, whether securing an internship, discussing a transfer plan, or researching academic fields of study and future career paths that will maximize their strengths and skills.
 We provide a welcoming space for self-exploration and the development of independent skills needed to pursue careers and other academic programs beyond Landmark.

 Career Connections works with students through individual appointments, workshops, campus events, and providing resources for students to work on their goals independently.